 Loch Ryan is situated in South West Scotland, and the Loch itself is about 12Km long and 4Km wide.
-It is certainly one of Scotland’s largest oyster beds.
-We fish the oysters from the sea bed, by dredging them, using our boats the Vital Spark and the Haematopus.
-The Vital Spark is fishing most days the weather allows, and she has a skipper, Rob and one crew, John.
+Oysters are fished from the sea bed, by dredging them, using boats the Vital Spark and the Haematopus.
+The Vital Spark is fishing most days the weather allows.
 A typical day would be to leave Stranraer harbour, at the south of the loch where the boat is moored, and steam up to the main oyster area on the east side of the Loch, near to Lefnoll Point, circled in red.
-Here the bottom is harder, and the shells sit well on the seabed, and they can be harvested quite well.
-The water movement on the east side of the Loch is much greater, and with this movement comes more food to help the oysters grow.
-We fish up everything on the bottom, and sift through the catch on the stern of the boat. (see photo below) We hand grade all the oysters on the boat into three grades depending on their weight.
+Here the bottom is harder, and the shells sit well on the seabed, and they can be harvested quite easily.
+The water movement on the east side of the Loch is much greater and with this movement comes more food to help the oysters grow.
+We fish up everything on the bottom, and sift through the catch on the stern of the boat.
+Oysters are hand graded by weight.
 We are generally harvesting oysters between about 75g (No.4) and 150g (No.1) in size.
-Most days we are able to catch about 2,000 oysters, of these marketable oysters, but to find them we have to sift through 40,000 smaller ones that are too small.
-These oysters are the future of the bed, and they are densely re-laid into well marked beds.
-The benefit of relaying the oysters close together is that they are near to each other, so that in the summer months when they breed, there is much more chance that the male will be able to fertilise the female oysters’ eggs.
+Most days we are able to harvest about 2,000 oysters, but to find them we have to sift through 40,000 smaller ones!
+These small oysters are the future of the bed and they are densely re-laid into well marked beds.
+The benefit of relaying the oysters close together is so that in the summer months, when they breed, there is much more chance that the male will be able to successfully fertilise the female oysters’ eggs.

 Summer breeding programme

-We generally stop harvesting at the end of April or May, and allow the oysters to breed.
+We generally stop harvesting at the end of April or May to allow the oysters to breed.
 As the water becomes warmer, the oysters put their energy into the production of eggs or sperm.
-This takes quite a few weeks until the gonad is fully developed, and when the water temperature is up to 18 degrees or so, the males spawn, releasing their sperm into the water.
-These then are filtered by the females, and are captured in the gills of the oyster, where the sperm fertilise the eggs.
-Each oyster produces about a million larvae, and these are free swimming in the water, where they grow from about 1/4mm to 1/3mm in size, over a period of about 10 days.
-Naturally, during these days, the tide washes the larvae in and out, on every tide, but amazingly in Loch Ryan, some of the water is retained, and some larvae do survive and are able to settle on some shell on the sea bed.
-We have had successful breeding most years, but some years, especially the hotter ones, we do manage to get a very good crop.
-This is the only oyster bed in Scotland that is self-sufficient, and by harvesting the oysters slowly, and replacing the small oysters into beds, we hope to build a larger population, which will then breed more, producing more to sell.
+Once the water temperature is around 18 degrees or so the males spawn, releasing their sperm into the water.
+These are then filtered by the females, and are captured in the gills of the oyster, where the sperm fertilise the eggs.
+Each oyster produces about a million larvae, which are free swimming in the water, where they grow from about 1/4mm to 1/3mm in size over a period of about 10 days.
+During these days, the tide washes the larvae in and out on every tide, but amazingly in Loch Ryan, some of the water is retained, and some larvae do survive and are able to settle on shell on the sea bed.
+We have had successful breeding most years, particularly so during warmer summers we can get a very good crop.
+This is the only oyster bed in Scotland that is self-sufficient, and by harvesting the oysters slowly, and replacing the small oysters into beds, we hope to build a larger population.

 The oysters are unpacked and placed into our depuration tanks, for a minimum of 42 hours.
 We have built 8 state of the art, fully approved, depuration tanks, each of which can hold up to 6000 oysters.
 The seawater in the tanks is circulated under UV light every 15 minutes to sterilise the water.
 This is a very important part of the process, as it is at this stage that the oysters clean themselves by filtering the water, so purging their gut to get rid of any unwanted bacteria.
 We often extend this time, to offer the oysters more chance to cleanse themselves.
 When all the tanks are running, we are pumping 100 tonnes of water through the tanks / hour.
 We test the oysters on a monthly basis and every test we have had since we started purifying oysters has been acceptable.